UoB-COMSM0166/2025-group-11a/assignments/week09/Readme.md

-# Black-Box Testing Plan for Snake Battle
+# Black-Box Testing Plan for Snake Rival

 ## Functional Units Segmentation
 First, we need to determine which functional units to test.
 From the game function, we can identify the following key functional units: